Here are things to do in Rockport-Fulton with kids to keep everyone happy!

 The Big Tree is impressive, with its trunk circumference of over 35 feet and over 11 feet.
 The crown spread is 89 feet, and it’s 44 feet high.
 Even looking at the numbers, it’s tough to imagine its expanse.
 You’ll want to see this humongous tree yourself.

-There’s something about dining, given the water, that is so welcoming and relaxing.
+Given the water, something about dining is so welcoming and relaxing.
 Some of my best conversations with my daughter happened as we feasted on delicious food while gazing out at the water and watching the birds dart back and forth and boats come and go.

-Many eateries with great views and the freshest seafood are in the Rockport-Fulton area.
+Many eateries with great views and the freshest seafood are in Rockport-Fulton.